-According to the DoC the number of prisoners incarcerated in Thailand for narcotics offenses is 56.42 per cent overall, with female prisoners convicted on narcotics charges representing about 57.2 per cent of the entire female prison population, while the proportion of males is 39.23 per cent.
-The figures are somewhat misleading however, as the DoC figures for prisoners classified by type of offense fail to take into account another 52,518 people detained, but not classified as prisoners.
+According to the DoC the number of prisoners incarcerated in Thailand for narcotics offences is 56.42 per cent overall, with female prisoners convicted on narcotics charges representing about 57.2 per cent of the entire female prison population, while the proportion of males is 39.23 per cent.
+The figures are somewhat misleading however, as the DoC figures for prisoners classified by type of offence fail to take into account another 52,518 people detained, but not classified as prisoners.

 According to the ONCB in 2009 there was 39,287 people undergoing compulsory drug rehabilitation, 7,338 under DoC management and a further 15,740 people who voluntarily sought treatment.

 Though the number of all people undergoing treatment fell by almost 45 per cent over those in 2008, its figures show that about 80 percent of those undergoing drug rehabilitation were do so for methamphetamine addiction.

 The GDCP report is just the latest in a series of reports over the last few years to urge a change in the attitude and enforcement policies relating to the illicit drug industry and like those that preceded it is likely to end up on the shelf gathering dust.